Characterizing Exoplanet Habitability: Observational Techniques

-where $T_{\rm{eff}}$ is a stellar effective temperature, $S_{\rm{p}}$ is the planetary insolation (measured relative to that of Earth), and values for an Earth-like V-band geometric albedo and phase function (at quadrature) are adopted (i.e., $A_{\rm{g}}\sim0.2$ and $\Phi \sim 1/\pi$).
+where $T_{\rm{eff}}$ is a stellar effective temperature, and values for an Earth-like V-band geometric albedo and phase function (at quadrature) are adopted.
 Note that it is important to distinguish between planet detection (which is driven by the planet-to-star flux ratio) and atmospheric characterization.
-The latter requires resolving and detecting spectral features which can be at substantially smaller planet-to-star flux ratios and, owing to the overall faintness of the planet in these features, may drive long integration times.
+The latter requires detecting spectral features (and, possibly, the base of these features), which can be at substantially smaller planet-to-star flux ratios and, owing to the overall faintness of the planet in these features, may drive long integration times.
 For early, mid, and late M dwarfs, the flux ratio increases dramatically to $2\!\times\!10^{-9}$, $5\!\times\!10^{-8}$, and $4\!\times\!10^{-7}$, respectively.
 For these cooler stars, though, the small inner working angle that would be needed to resolve the planet from the star drives the need for large-diameter telescopes.
 Adopting $2\lambda/D$ as a ``practical'' limit to small inner working angle photometry \citep{mawetetal2014}, we see that the telescope diameter required to resolve a habitable zone planet from its host is roughly,

 where $\lambda$ is wavelength, $D$ is the telescope diameter, and $d$ is the distance to the system.
-Returning to the early, mid, and late M dwarf cases, the lower limits on the diameter are 16, 90, and 250~m, respectively, for targets at 10~pc.
-Recalling that M dwarfs are more common and Sun-like stars, a more suitable characteristic distance measure is 2--5~pc, which would reduce the quoted telescope diameters by a factor of 5--2.
+Returning to the early, mid, and late M dwarf cases, the lower limits on the diameter are 16, 90, and 250~m, respectively.

 \runinhead{Secondary Eclipse Spectroscopy:} Like transit spectroscopy, secondary eclipse spectroscopy is a differential measurement that requires the combined planetary and stellar flux prior to the planet disappearing behind its host star and comparing this to the stellar flux measured during eclipse \citep{winn2010}.
 Here, as was the case for direct imaging, the key quantity is the planet-to-star flux ratio (at full phase).
 Taking a mid-M dwarf as an example, in reflected light we have,